 What Nexcess can do for you

 You just learned how to upgrade and how to migrate Magento 1 to Magento 2, so it’s time to take action.
-We hope everything goes smoothly.
+We hope everything goes smoothly when you're upgrading Magento 1 to 2.

 Migrate Magento 1 to Magento 2: sources referenced and helpful resources